BAIN MUSC 726T

 Simplified, or reduced, fraction

-All fractions are reduced to their simplest form.
+In tuning theory, fractions are typically reduced to their simplest form.

 For more information, see Reduced fraction in Wolfram's MathWorld, or Simplifying (reducing) fractions in the Wikipedia article Fraction.